borelli28/CS-notes/nn-and-dl.md

 Sequence modeling: A key application of RNNs that enables the processing and analysis of sequences of data by capturing relationships between elements in the sequence.

-Adding recurrent to neurons by adding variable h, which holds the state of the neuron.
+Adding recurrence to neurons by adding variable h, which holds the state of the neuron.
 ![Recurrent neuron](/images/recurrent-neuron.png)